myxdvz/booktree/README.md

                         Source of the metada: (audible, mam, mam-audible)

 options:
   -h, --help                  show this help message and exit --file FILE                 The file or files(s) you want to process.
 Accepts * and ?.
 Defaults to *.m4b --source_path SOURCE_PATH
                               Where your unorganized files are --media_path MEDIA_PATH
-                        Where your organized files will be, i.e. your Audiobookshelf library --log_path LOG_PATH   Where your log files will be --session SESSION     Your session cookie --matchrate MATCHRATE
+                              Where your organized files will be, i.e. your Audiobookshelf library --log_path LOG_PATH         Where your log files will be --session SESSION           Your session cookie (if using mam or mam-audible) --matchrate MATCHRATE
-                        minimum acceptable fuzzy match rate --dry-run             If provided, will only create log and not actually build the tree --verbose             Level of prints on the screen --no-opf              If provided, skips OPF file --no-cache            If provided, skips caching --multibook           If provided, assume this is a multibook collection, bypass the check --fixid3              If provided, will attempt to fix id3 metadata
+                              Minimum acceptable fuzzy match rate.
+Defaults to 60 --dry-run                   If provided, will only create log and not actually build the tree --verbose                   If provided, will print additional info --no-opf                    If provided, skips OPF file --no-cache                  If provided, skips caching --multibook                 If provided, assume this is a multibook collection, bypass the check --fixid3                    If provided, will attempt to fix id3 metadata
 ~~~

 ### Examples and Use Cases